 Parties are not to be considered as accompanying persons in the sense of G 4/95 (see T 621/98).
 They have the right to make submissions in oral proceedings by virtue of their status as party to the proceedings.

-If written submissions are made during oral proceedings, it is the responsibility of the Division to should make sure that the formal requirements such as readability typed-form, signature and dating of the submissions are met (See T 733/99).
+If written submissions are made during oral proceedings, the Division should make sure that requirements such as typed-form, signature and dating of the submissions are met (T 733/99).
 See also E‑II, 8.7.